nodeschool/discussions/README.md

 ## End with a question

-If you add a question at the end it puts the ball back to the inital questionee and indicates that you think that this comment should fix the issue of the person. i.e.:
+If you add a question at the end it puts the ball back to the initial questionee and indicates that you think that this comment should fix the issue of the person. i.e.:

  - Could you try that?
  - Does that help you?